How to Read Google Ads Reports?

 4. Using the collected data to optimize the landing page.
 The data concerning user behavior on the website can be used to optimize UX/UI.

-Reports generated in Google Data Studio - what do they look like?
+Reports generated in Google Looker Studio – what do they look like?

 CTR, ROAS, CPC…what are they and how to interpret them?

 When you receive a report of activities in Google Ads, you always come across a few terms that are essential to describe and analyze the results.
 SEO specialists use them to precisely define the increases, outline any declines or explain what the money was spent on.
+We explain the concepts presented in the report to the client both in the report itself and during the meeting with the client.
 Now, we’re going to introduce you to several definitions and give you some examples as to why the data in the report may change:

 Impressions